 Copy and paste with Microsoft Word

 Copy-pasting data works well in most cases, but sometimes it doesn’t give you the desired results.
-For example, it’s almost impossible to nicely copy and paste an entire table, including its structure and data, from PDF to Excel.
+For example, it’s almost impossible to nicely copy and paste an entire table, including its structure and data, from a PDF to Excel.
 In such a case, you have to open the PDF file in Word first, and then copy/paste it to Excel.

 To make use of this method, you must have Microsoft Word 2013 or a newer version.
 Then, you need to perform the following steps: